DataShades/ckanext-charts/README.md

 ![Admin config page](doc/admin-page.jpg)

+This page could be accessed by the following URL: `/admin-panel/charts/config`, but it will be registered only if the `ckanext-admin-panel` is installed and enabled.

 ## Cache

 The extension implement a cache strategy to store the data fetched from the different sources.
 There are two cache strategies available: `redis` and `file`.
 The file cache works by storing the data in an `orc` file in the filesystem.
 The redis cache stores the data in a Redis database.
 The cache strategy can be changed at the CKAN configuration level through the admin interface or in a configuration file.